How to save at the cinema every day of the week

 There are a number of schemes and memberships that give discounts at most big cinema chains and many independent ones too.
 Though the schemes look similar, prices might be different so it can be worth looking at one for two.

-Some are paid for, though look for free trials.
+Other ways to take advantage are paid for, though look for free trials.
 Tastecard is another good one that also gives restaurant discounts (here are the best deals), while Kids Pass gives additional savings for children’s attractions.

 However, these don’t always work out cheaper, so check the prices at your local cinema before buying tickets via these schemes, but you can get cheap trials of both to give them a go.